Why do some Locks smell bad?

 - Clean the scalp thoroughly

-- Wash the lengths as well
+- Also wash the lengths

-- Rinse thoroughly
+- Rinse abundantly

-👉 A long, controlled rinse is essential.
+👉 A long and controlled rinse is essential.

 This is where a wash in an inflatable basin becomes interesting:

-✅ Step 2: Dry your locs well
+✅ Step 2: Dry your Locks well

 After washing: